Trip overview

 Duration: 14–18 days

 Highlights: Combines Langtang Valley, Gosaikunda Lakes, and Helambu, offering a mix of high-altitude lakes, Tamang culture, and diverse landscapes.
-Lang Tang Gosainda and Helambu trek.
+Langtang Gosainkund and Helambu Trek.

 Langtang Valley via Ganja La Pass Trek (More Challenging Alternative)